-Similar projects at Tilden Elementary (2004-2009), Grass Valley Elementary (2011-18), and Westlake Middle School (2006-12) allowed Luna to develop expertise in dance and disability, funded in part through a contract with Kennedy Center, VSA.
+Similar projects at Tilden Elementary (2004-2009), Grass Valley Elementary (2011-present), Westlake Middle School (2006-12), and Emerson Elementary (2019-22) allowed Luna to develop expertise in dance and disability, funded in part through a contract with Kennedy Center, VSA.
 The lessons learned in special education classes and inclusion classes have been presented at conferences such as California Dance Education Association, California Head Start, and Kennedy Center, VSA.

 Luna works district-wide as well.
 In our home city of Berkeley, we serve on Berkeley Arts Education Steering Committee, mentored elementary dance teachers, and implemented a professional development project in special education.
 We are regularly called upon by San Francisco and Los Angeles Unified School Districts to provide professional development to their itinerant dance teachers, and have been hired by Alameda and Marin County Offices of Education to provide professional development for TK and K-5 classroom teachers.
 We are partnering with Oakland Unified School District and Marin County Office of Education early childhood departments to develop an initiative supporting dance in early education through professional development and leadership coaching.